 Academic qualifications equivalent to a BSc degree is recommended.

 Guidance is possible in the form of personal meetings and/or written exchange between supervisor and student.

-Protective clothing to be worn whereever required by the brewery.
+Protective clothing must be worn whereever required by the brewery.
 The instructions from the personnel in the plant are to be followed.
-If required the student has to bring own working clothes.
+If required, the student has to bring own working clothes.

-All information given to SSB will be treated as confidential.
+All information given in the report will be treated as confidential.

-Internship is like having a normal job – follow the normal working hours
+Internship is like having a normal job – students must follow the normal working hours.

 - Practical Training

 - 15 ECTS

 - Written assignment, løbende under kursetA project report must be handed in no later than the end of the exam week in the block/blocks in which the Project in Practice has been completed.